B-Kiraly/Benndots-HGengine-ROMhack/README.md

 -Full Heals are slightly cheaper
 -X items (the stat boosters) are cheaper
--Eviolite has been made more expensive for purchase ($1000)
+-Eviolite has been made more expensive for purchase ($1000) -Fossils have been made purchasable at department stores.

+## New fossil revival options

+In the post-game, the Pewter city museum allows the player to trade in fossil items from their inventory in order to revive a corresponding Pokemon.
+Since HG-engine has the benefit of adding fossils,

+This feature is entirely untested and there's some reason to think that it may not work without further changes.
+Confirmation for or against its function will have to wait until proper testing is done.

+The fossil revival mechanic template I used came from a decompilated heartgold repo and can be found here: https://github.com/pret/pokeheartgold/blob/e9f8389b501f79695247eb55ba42649ef5dcf82b/src/scrcmd_fossils.c#L8

 ## Where to find my edits